1FarZ1/Just-Memorize/README.md

 # Just Memorize

 - A Simple and Fun memory game built with Flutter and Riverpod

 ## Demo Video

 [![Just Memorize](https://img.youtube.com/vi/1J9Z9Q1Z9ZI/0.jpg)](https://www.youtube.com/watch?v=1J9Z9Q1Z9ZI)

+## Notes

+- I focused on the game logic and the state management in this app rather then the UI
+- Settings is not implemented yet

 ## Getting Started